-- Confirm color of lights for exterior fixtures on each of the campuses with respect to security, proximity to observatories and as directed by the District. - There is a need to connect exterior fixtures on site lighting circuits, some on night lighting circuits.
-To be defined by each of the campuses or as directed by the District. - Provide accent lighting for building (i.e. entrances).
-Entrance lighting is important as there are as many night school students as day. - Add provision for art and accent landscape lighting to surrounding area from any renovation, remodel or new construction including, but not limited to controls of lighting and point of connection. - Provide documentation regarding dark sky issues and write up requirement that lights must have cut offs to cover intended area but no more.
-Comply with Title 24 and consider minimizing light pollution.
+- Confirm the color kelvin temperature rating with respect to security, proximity to observatories, and as directed by District.
+For example, the International Dark-Sky Association recommends a warmer 3000K rating or lower for minimizing light pollution and visual comfort.
+However, parking areas and higher security locations may consider a cooler 5000K rating or higher for increased visibility. - There is a need to connect exterior fixtures to on site lighting circuits, some on night lighting circuits.
+Verify requirements for each of the campuses or as directed by the District. - Provide accent lighting for building (i.e. entrances.)
+Entrance lighting is important as there are as many night school students as day. - Provide for art and accent landscape lighting to surrounding area from any renovation, remodel or new construction including, but not limited to controls of lighting and point of connection. - Coordinate placement of fixture with landscape plan to ensure trees and brush do not conflict with lights. - Parking lots, major walkways, pathways, stairs, and intersections should be sufficiently lit to meet safety standards.
+Provide adequate lighting for safety without over lighting. - Lights must have cut-offs to cover intended area but no more.
+Comply with Title 24 and consider minimizing light pollution. - State of California minimum photometric foot candles for various areas must be met. - Upon written approval of the District, in areas where electrical power is not readily available, a solar LED fixture head may be provided.
+Solar panel and battery to be built into the head.